-I am a member and Secretary of the Performance Recorded Lleyn Breeders (PRLB); a group of like minded breeders that are working closely with the scientific community and industry bodies.
-We have obtained funding to work with Glasgow University to look at worm resistance in sheep.
+I am a member of Performance Recorded Lleyn Breeders (PRLB); a group of like minded breeders that are working closely with the scientific community and industry bodies.
+We have obtained funding to look at worm resistance in sheep.
 We are identifying lambs that are genetically more resistant to the common British round worm.
 The impact of this research will have massive implications to the commercial farmer in the future, as worm resistance amongst the UK flock is a big problem.

 All high indexed rams are blood tested to see whether they are carriers of the MyoMAX gene (to learn more about MyoMAX, go to the “Stock Rams & MyoMax” page on this website).
 Performance data in conjunction with an assessment of breed type and confirmation are used to select stock as replacements and for sale.